-i) All trains must be examined by the mechanical train examining staff before dispatch to ensure that all coaches on the train are in fit condition and without rejectable defects.
+- i) All trains must be examined by the mechanical train examining staff before dispatch to ensure that all coaches on the train are in fit condition and without rejectable defects.
 On formation of a rake and after its placement for examination, washing, cleaning and watering, the Station Master (SM) shall pass necessary memo to the Engineer (C&W).
 After carrying out all necessary work, the Engineer (C&W) shall communicate fitness of the train to Station Master.
-Normally, Railways have standard forms for the use of Station Masters and ii) The level of the air pressure on the train engine and the brake van gauges and the percentage of operative cylinders should be recorded on a prescribed 'Brake Power Certificate' and signatures of the driver and the guard of the train should be obtained by the Engineer (C&W) as per the procedure laid down by each Railway.
-A suggested standard format for the certificate is placed at Annexure 'C'.
+Normally, Railways have standard forms for the use of Station Masters and Engineers for this purpose.
+Railways, where such forms are not used, should also start using these forms as uniform practice for the guidance of both Engineer (C&W) and Station Master.
+The Station Master shall not dispatch the train unless the fitness certificate, in the prescribed form, is received from the Engineer (C&W). - ii) The level of the air pressure on the train engine and the brake van gauges and the percentage of operative cylinders should be recorded on a prescribed "Brake Power Certificate" and signatures of the driver and the guard of the train should be obtained by the Engineer (C&W) as per the procedure laid down by each Railway.
+A suggested standard format for the certificate is placed at Annexure "C".
 No train should be allowed to leave with an inoperative/defective brake cylinder on any coach after pit attention.
 Trains which have been attended on pitline should have 100% brake power.